 Find & Spin the Brass Rings on the Schöner Brunnen

 As you walk around the market, make your way over to the Schöner Brunnen (The Beautiful Fountain) and search for the gold and black brass rings on the fence surrounding the fountain.
 The gold is easy to spot, but can you find the black one?
 Once you do, spin it for good luck and for a return trip to Nuremberg.
-The fountain has 40 colorful figures on it that represent the world view of the Holy Roman Empire.
+The fountain has 40 colorful figures on it that represent the world view of the Holy Roman Empire and is one of the most traditional things to do in Nuremberg!

 Shop for Christmas Ornaments